-The National Education Center for Agricultural Safety (NECAS) has posted several Farm Safety Fact Sheets on their website.
+More information can be found on the National Education Center for Agriculture Safety website.
 In addition, MDA is offering tips and advice to ensure all Minnesotans stay safe this autumn whether they are harvesting fields or encountering farm equipment on roadways.

 According to the Minnesota Department of Public Safety, crashes involving farm vehicles and equipment are rare.
 However, when they do happen they can result in serious injuries and death.
 Of the more than 175,000 people involved in crashes in Minnesota in 2011, 149 were involved in a crash with a tractor or other farm equipment.
 Those accidents resulted in 19 injuries and two deaths.